Edd Byrnes: Later career

 Byrnes had a small role in the Erin Moran TV film Twirl (1981) and the lead in Erotic Images (1983) with Britt Ekland.
 Byrnes also appeared in Mankillers (1987); Back to the Beach (1987); Party Line (1988) and Troop Beverly Hills (1989).

-Later appearances included parts in: Throb; Unhappily Ever After; Rags to Riches; Mr. Belvedere; Empty Nest; Burke's Law (the revival); Adam-12, Kung Fu: The Legend Continues and Murder, She Wrote.
-In 1992, he played a fictionalized version of himself on Married... with Children, being a celebrity endorser for a time share and having the thrash metal band Anthrax singing the trademark "Kookie" song.
-The episode and his appearance were well received.
+Later appearances included parts in: Unhappily Ever After; Rags to Riches; Mr. Belvedere; Empty Nest; Burke's Law (the revival); Adam-12, Kung Fu: The Legend Continues and Murder, She Wrote.
+In 1987 he appeared on the sitcom Throb in the role of Bobby Catalina, a washed-up singer, and performed his trademark "Kookie" song.
+In 1992, he played a fictionalized version of himself on Married... with Children, being a celebrity endorser for a time share and singing a revamped version of "Kookie" with the thrash metal band Anthrax.
+The episode and his appearance were well-received.

 One of his final TV roles was a small role in the mini-series Shake, Rattle and Roll: An American Love Story (1999).

 Personal life and death

-Byrnes’s son by Asa Maynor is Logan Byrnes, a television news anchor for KUSI-TV News in San Diego, California, since 2018, after performing the same duty at KTTV in Los Angeles.
-Before 2016 he was at Fox Connecticut from 2008.

 Byrnes died of natural causes on January 8, 2020, at his Santa Monica home.
 He was 87 years old.
-His body was cremated after his death.
+His body was cremated.

+Byrnes's son, Logan, from his relationship with Asa Maynor, is a television news anchor for KUSI-TV News in San Diego, California.

 Legacy

-As a tribute to his enduring celebrity and his iconic "Kookie" character, Byrnes has ranked #5 in TV Guide's list of "TV's 25 Greatest Teen Idols" (23 January 2005).
+As a tribute to his enduring celebrity and his iconic "Kookie" character, Byrnes has ranked No. 5 in TV Guide's list of "TV's 25 Greatest Teen Idols" (23 January 2005).
 In 1996, he wrote an autobiography with Marshall Terrill titled Kookie No More.

 Byrnes appeared during the Memphis Film Festival in June 2014; he was reunited with his former Yellowstone Kelly co-star Clint Walker.